return42/sphkerneldoc/linux_src_doc/drivers/acpi/device_pm_c.rst

 Description
 -----------

-Follow PCI and resume devices suspended at run time before running their system suspend callbacks.
+Follow PCI and resume devices from runtime suspend before running their system suspend callbacks, unless the driver can cope with runtime-suspended devices during system suspend and there are no ACPI-specific reasons for resuming them.

 .. _`acpi_subsys_suspend_late`: